MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -   ### Testing Add page (add_scientist.html):
     1. Added several test scientists and checked the database to make sure they were added correctly.

     2. Tested the required option on the fields: Scientist Name, Country of Birth, Date of Birth, Field of Research and Short Description.
-Also tested the minimum and maximum lenght required for each field:
+Also tested the minimum and maximum length required for each field:

 -   ### Testing Logout option:
-    1. Tested the Flash message that appears when User Logs out: "You have succesfully logged out"
+    1. Tested the Flash message that appears when User Logs out: "You have successfully logged out"

-    2. Made sure the cookie session is cleared after User Logs out and that the "More Details" option are hidden, as well with the Nav Bar options: "Add" and "Logout"
+    2. Made sure the cookie session is cleared after User Logs out and that the "More Details" option is hidden, as well with the Nav Bar options: "Add" and "Logout"

     3. Tested the redirection to the "Log In Page" after Users logs out.

 -   ### Testing Sign Up option:
-    1. Tested trying add an Username that already exists on the database and that it displays the Flash Message "This User already exists"
+    1. Tested trying to add a Username that already exists on the database and that it displays the Flash Message "This User already exists"

-    2. Tested the only accepted format: Alphanumeric and minimum and maximum lenght for the "User" field and the "Password" field.
+    2. Tested the only accepted format: Alphanumeric and minimum and maximum length for the "User" field and the "Password" field.

-    3. Tested the redirection after User is succesfully registered to the Homepage and checked that is shows the correct flash message "Registration Successful!" on the homepage.
+    3. Tested the redirection after User is successfully registered to the Homepage and checked that it shows the correct flash message "Registration Successful!" on the homepage.

     4. Tested required fields for "User" and "Password"